mihirchronicles/mihirchronicles.github.io/content/bookshelf/shape-up.md

 ## I. Brief Summary

 A book on how Basecamp (one of my favorite organizations with inspirational founders) does software and product development.
-Ryan Singer introduces great analogies to reshape the mindset—shaping, appetite, bread-boarding, scopes and uphill and downhill phases of work.
+Ryan Singer introduces great analogies to reshape the mindset-shaping, appetite, bread-boarding, scopes and uphill and downhill phases of work.
 These are great concepts to understand which can make software and product development process effective in any organization.

 ## II.
 Big Ideas